The Funding You Need for Your Training Investment

 How to Get Financial Aid: 3 Easy Steps to Start

-Your first step toward funding your training with financial aid is filling out the Free Application for Federal Student Aid (FAFSA).
+Your first step toward funding your training with Federal Student Aid is filling out the Free Application for Federal Student Aid (FAFSA).
 Here’s how to get started:

 Financial Aid FAQ & Resources